abhiTronix/vidgear/docs/installation/pip_install.md

         pip install picamera
         ```

-    ??? note "As of September 2022, Picamera2 is pre-installed on images downloaded from Raspberry Pi.
-So you don't have to install it manually."
-        - [x] On **Raspberry Pi OS images**, Picamera2 is now installed with all the GUI (Qt and OpenGL) dependencies.
-        - [x] On **Raspberry Pi OS Lite**, it is installed without the GUI dependencies, although preview images can still be displayed using DRM/KMS.
-If these users wish to use the additional X-Windows GUI features, they will need to run:

-            ```sh
-            sudo apt install -y python3-pyqt5 python3-opengl
-            ```

-    Required only if you're using Raspberry Pi :fontawesome-brands-raspberry-pi: Camera Modules _(or USB webcams)_ with the [**PiGear**](../../gears/pigear/overview/) API.
-Here's how to install [Picamera2](https://github.com/raspberrypi/picamera2) python library:

     ??? warning "Picamera2 is only supported on Raspberry Pi OS Bullseye (or later) images, both 32 and 64-bit."

         Picamera2 is **NOT** supported on: